Because sound travels through any medium, including water, it would make sense for microphones to be waterproof.

 The issue is that most water in everyday life is not pure and is contaminated with minerals that do conduct electricity.

 Therefore, if electricity (including the mic signal and the power for active mic components) is flowing in a wet microphone, the water will likely cause electrical shorts.
-These shorts cause current to flow to places it shouldn’t be and if the current is too strong, it will severely damage the electronics.
+These shorts cause the current to flow to places it shouldn't be, and if the current is too strong, it will severely damage the electronics.

 Basically, if a microphone is plugged in, it's not waterproof.